 Meet the Authors:

-Collin received his Master’s degree in Applied Behavior Analysis from the University of South Florida and attained his BCBA certification in 2014.
-He spent time at NOVA being groomed by Dr. Nathan Azrin, his assigned faculty mentor, who instilled in him a love of Behavior Analysis.
-Additionally, he learned tactics of Police Psychology under Dr. Vincent Van Hasselt, NOVA professor and Team Psychologist for the Hostage Negotiation Unit of the FBI Miami Field Office, and the FBI National Crisis Prevention and Intervention Program.
-Mr. Streetman has experience utilizing ABA interventions with children and adults with special needs, homeless individuals with co-morbid diagnoses, and adults with TBI.
+Collin Streetman, aka the "Moody Rabbit", received his Master’s degree in Applied Behavior Analysis from the University of South Florida and attained his BCBA certification in 2014.
+He spent time at NOVA being groomed by the late Dr. Nathan Azrin, his assigned faculty mentor, who instilled in him a love of behavior analysis.
+Mr. Streetman has experience utilizing ABA interventions with children and adults with special needs, homeless individuals with co-morbid diagnoses, and adults with traumatic brain injuries (TBI).

-He currently is on the board of two non-profits, one aimed at serving families suffering with developmental disability (A. E. Wood Foundation), and another one aimed at helping homeless veterans (C.E.
-Streetman Sr. Foundation).
-He is also a business consultant for CSHC Consulting, LLC, providing guidance on systems, marketing, hiring, and administrative development to businesses.
+He is currently on the board of two non-profits and is also a business consultant for CSHC Consulting, LLC, providing guidance on systems, marketing, hiring, and administrative development to businesses.
 He remains an emeritus member of Full Spectrum ABA, sitting and writing at their Round Table.